50 celebrities with a history of protest

 Superstar Madonna is recognized for her role in decades-long activism for LGBTQ+ rights and HIV/AIDS awareness.
 For her work and advocacy, Madonna was awarded the Advocate for Change award at the 30th annual GLAAD Media Awards.
 In June 2020, Madonna was also seen protesting for Black Lives Matter, even with an injury that left her in crutches.

-Musician Cher has contributed to numerous causes throughout the decades, including but not limited to AIDS relief, veterans care, the Flint water crisis, and COVID-19 relief.
-In response to the election of Donald Trump as president of the United States, Cher has participated in a number of anti-Trump rallies, including one right after election night that included Madonna and Mark Ruffalo.
+Cher has contributed to numerous causes throughout the decades, including but not limited to AIDS relief, veterans care, the Flint water crisis, and COVID-19 relief.
+In response to the election of Donald Trump as president of the United States, Cher participated in a number of anti-Trump rallies, including one right after election night that included Madonna and Mark Ruffalo.

 You may also like: Longest-running TV series